telefonicaid/fiware-orion/doc/manuals/devel/README.md

 These types are used for NGSIv2 requests and responses.

-However, the library also contains some more modules, namely:
+The library also contains a few other modules, namely:

 * OrionValueType, that is a type used to keep track of the 'JSON type' that an attribute/metadata-value is of.
 * areas, containing geometrical shapes, such as Point, Line, Box, Circle and Polygon.